mattdeloia/CATTConV/README.md

 ![](CATTCon_Personality_Dashboard_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

-## Distribution of Personality Raw Scores
+## Personality Trait Raw Scores

-##### Northrop Grumman Cybersecurity professionals raw scores are displayed as density plots for 17 personality dimensions.
+##### Northrop Grumman Cybersecurity Professionals’ trait raw scores are displayed as density plots.

 ![](CATTCon_Personality_Dashboard_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

-###### The description of each personality dimension is at the bottom of this page. *NonConformity* appears to be least important in this sample and has limited variability around the center of this scale.
+##### The description of each personality dimension is at the bottom of this page. *NonConformity* appears to be least important in this sample and has limited variability around the center of this scale.

-## Personality Traits and Years of Experience
+## Personality Traits and Experience Correlations

-##### Data analysis determined several Moderate correlations between Behavioral Traits and Years of Experience.
+##### Data analysis determined several moderate correlations (0.3 - 0.5) between behavioral traits and years of experience.

 ![](CATTCon_Personality_Dashboard_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

-##### Positive Correlations with Experience
+##### Positive Correlations with Years of Experience

   - *Self-Efficacy*: belief in one’s own ability to deal with a prospective situation in cybersecurity roles.